kevinobee/flux-example/README.md

 ./install.sh
 ```

+The script will create a four node cluster running in Docker containers.

 ## GitOps Operations

 To force Flux to run reconcile the manifests held in the Git repository to the cluster run: